bmatt23/pykedex/GUI/README.md

 1. The file `pykedex.py` is the file that will be ran to get the model going.
 For now, the default model in there is the final model, `pokemodel_stopwords_1`, but one can change it by downloading another model from the `models` directory if they so choose.
 1. The directory `pokemodel_stopwords_1` is included in here so one can zip up this folder and run it on their own computer.

-If you want to run this locally, make sure that the following Python libraries:
+If you want to run this locally, make sure that the following Python libraries are installed:
 1. PyQt5
 2. Pandas
 3. Torch